Monthly Food Pantry:

 Pick-Up: Families can choose their food items at the Ankeny, Boone or the Drake Neighborhood food pantries.

-Delivery: Families living in Polk County can also choose to have their food pantry package delivered to their home.
+Delivery: Families living in Polk County can also choose to have their food pantry order delivered to their home.
+For a food order call 515-518-4770 for delivery.
 During the phone intake, families can select a delivery time that works best for them up to a week in advance.

 Our Ankeny, Boone and Drake Neighborhood food pantries also have “Anytime Shelves.”
 At this time, all “Anytime” items will be available on a first-come-first-served basis on shelving located just inside the office doors.
 Families do not need to call or speak with a staff member to use the anytime shelves.
 Items vary daily and are located just inside the food pantry entrances.